All tutorials

 Copied

-This function converts coordinates (expressed as latitude and longitude) to a 3 word address.
+This function converts coordinates (expressed as latitude and longitude) to a what3words address.

 // Convert coordinates to a 3 word address